davidgilbertson/react-recollect/README.md

 Also there is a library that is very similar to this one (I didn't copy, promise) called [`react-easy-state`](https://github.com/solkimicreb/react-easy-state).
 It's more mature than this library, but _slightly_ more complex and has external dependencies.

 # Is it really OK to drop support for IE?
 Sure, why not!
 Just imagine, all that time you spend getting stuff to work for a few users in crappy old browsers could instead be spent making awesome new features for the vast majority of your users.
-Also:

-- GitHub doesn't support IE (and shows a message saying that)
-- Egghead.io doesn't work in IE (and shows a message saying that)
+These websites have made the brave move and show a message saying they don't support IE:

+- GitHub (owned by Microsoft!)
-- devdocs.io doesn't support IE (and shows a message saying that)
+- devdocs.io
-- Flickr doesn't support IE (and shows a message saying that)
+- Flickr
-- Codepen doesn't support IE
+- Codepen
-- Smashing Magazine is messed up but readable
-- MobX 5 doesn't support IE

 # TODO